 I’ve spent a lot of time working with drinking water data.
 This page is meant to save others time as they start to research drinking water or work on water policy.
-If you’re interested in additional data that you don’t see here, please feel free to get in touch!
+If you’re brand new, I would recommend starting with EPA’s drinking water data clearinghouse.

 The Basics: SDWIS

 The Safe Drinking Water Information System (SDWIS) is the go-to data source for information on drinking water systems in the US.
-For all active water systems, it includes information on their primary sourcewater characteristics, number of people served, number of service connections, type of system for regulatory purposes, and of course information on all violations of the Safe Drinking Water Act.
+For all public water systems, it includes information on their primary source water characteristics, number of people served, number of service connections, type of system for regulatory purposes, and information on all violations of the Safe Drinking Water Act.

 Service Boundaries

 Service boundaries are the geographic extent of a water system’s customer base.
 They have a ton of analytic uses.
-Many states post their service boundaries publicly, and these have been previously compiled and combined with modeled boundaries in the following EPA and SimpleLab/EPIC datasets.
-There is also another dataset on public supply water service areas produced by the US Geological Survey linked below.
+Many states post their service boundaries online, and these have been compiled and combined with modeled boundaries in the following EPA, SimpleLab/EPIC, and USGS datasets.

 - EPA (2024).
 Community Water System Service Area Boundaries. https://www.epa.gov/ground-water-and-drinking-water/community-water-system-service-area-boundaries?tab=resources